RaDmAn2222/QR_Generator/README.md

 3. Click on the "Run" button.
 4. The QR code will be in the directory that you chose.

+### Some tips
+The executable file is in the exe file.
+There is also a basic code file named **qrcode_generator.py**.
+It can be modified for different purposes.

 ## Contributing

 Contributions are always welcome!
 Please feel free to submit a pull request if you have any suggestions or improvements.